Happy New Year! We hope you’re settling in nicely to 2017.

 Good luck with your social media strategies!
 Remember, evaluate first.
 Let us know how you get on.

-*contact Sarah for advice on your social media content calendar, or a personalised template to get you started.
+Feel free to contact Sarah for advice on your social media content calendar, or a personalised template to get you started.